Vladimir Beschastnykh: Club career

 Beschastnykh's club career that started in 1991, with Beschastnykh playing for Zvezda Moscow, Spartak Moscow, Werder Bremen, Racing Santander, Fenerbahçe, and Kuban Krasnodar.
-In the 2004–05 season he played for FC Orel in Russian First Division (second-level division after Premier Liga).
+In the 2004–05 season he played for Oryol in the Russian First Division (second-level division after Premier Liga).

-On 15 December 2005, Beschastnykh signed up with another First Division club – FC Khimki, a well-funded football team from a Moscow suburb, competing for a place in the upper echelon of the Russian championship.
+On 15 December 2005, Beschastnykh signed up with another First Division club – Khimki, a well-funded football team from a Moscow suburb, competing for a place in the upper echelon of the Russian championship.

-In May 2007, FC Khimki released Beschastnykh.
-After playing for Kazakh Premier League side FC Astana in 2008, he retired from playing.
+In May 2007, Khimki released Beschastnykh.
+After playing for Kazakh Premier League side Astana in 2008, he retired from playing.